Exactly solvable conformal field theories: Numerical bootstrap

 where the $z$-dependent prefactor is such that $u(z)=\pi$, and the square root's sign ambiguity leads to the identification $u\sim -u$.
 To compute $s$-channel blocks on the pillow, we imagine that time runs upwards, so that any constant time slice has length $2\pi$ (as drawn on Figure \eqref{fig:pillow}).
 Such a slice scans the whole pillow if time runs for a duration $\pi\tau$.
 This leads to the factor $e^{i\pi\tau\Delta}=q^\Delta$ in the conformal block, where the $s$-channel dimension $\Delta$ is an eigenvalue of the $s$-channel Hamiltonian.

 The conformal transformation from the sphere to the pillow modifies conformal blocks, which get multiplied by $c,\Delta_i$-dependent factors.
-These factors must be regularized, because the transformation is singular, with the 4 fields sitting at the singularities \cite[Appendix D]{msz15}.
+These factors must be regularized, because the transformation is singular, and the 4 fields sit at the singularities \cite[Appendix D]{msz15}.
 In $\mathcal{F}_\Delta(q)$ \eqref{fdq}, these factors appear as exponentials of $\Delta_i$ with $i=1,2,3,4$, coming from the transformation of the 4 fields, and exponentials of $c$, coming from the Weyl anomaly.
 The regularized pillow Virasoro blocks are therefore

 where we used Eq. \eqref{thetaids} for simplifying the $c,\Delta_i$-independent factors.

 Therefore, the derivation of the $\Delta\to\infty$ asymptotics of Virasoro blocks is surely easier on the pillow than on the sphere.
 The infinite product in Eq. \eqref{fpillow} might naturally emerge from a calculation using the oscillator basis.
 More fundamentally, it would be interesting to understand why blocks simplify in the pillow geometry, and whether this is the unique geometry with this property.